 Today, follicular unit grafting is still the procedure of choice.
 However, a handful of hair transplant surgeons continue to push the envelope and excel by performing larger sessions of densely packed follicular units using minimally invasive tools.
 This procedure, known as ultra refined follicular unit hair transplantation has become the gold standard and enables patients to obtain more hair in a single session.
 Thus, patients of these hair restoration physician superstars are done in a single session or two unlike the past where it may have taken 5 plus sessions to get it done.
 But even ultra refined follicular unit hair transplant surgery has been around for about 10 years.
 So what's new since then?

-In early 2002, FUE or follicular unit extraction was offered by a handful of doctors.
+In early 2002, FUE or follicular unit excision (formerly known as follicular unit extraction) was offered by a handful of doctors.
 This procedure takes follicular units one by one form the donor area using an extraction device in order to minimize the appearance of scarring.
 Compared to the gold-standard strip procedure, which involves harvesting a strip of tissue containing follicles and suturing the wound, FUE eliminated the linear scar.
 However, hair growth yield was less than acceptable and it took many outstanding surgeons working to improve on and refine the procedure to get it right.

 Today, the debate as to whether or not FUE or strip is "better" is ongoing in the patient and physician community.
 But most top doctors and educated patients recognize a merit in utilizing both procedure harmoniously in order to maximize the amount of available transplated hair.